chef/chef-web-docs/chef_master/source/workstation_setup.rst

       $ which ruby

    which will return something like ``/usr/bin/ruby``.
 #.
-To use ChefDK version of Ruby as the default Ruby, edit the ``$PATH`` and ``GEM`` environment variables to include paths to ChefDK.
+To use Chef Workstation version of Ruby as the default Ruby, edit the ``$PATH`` and ``GEM`` environment variables to include paths to Chef Workstation.
 For example, on a machine that runs Bash, run:

    .. code-block:: bash